Conic bundle threefolds differing by a constant Brauer class and connections to rationality: Introduction

 Theorem~\ref{thm:intro-mainthm-1} raises the question of whether conic bundles \(X\to \PP^2\), \(X'\to \PP^2\) that have the same discriminant cover, but whose generic fibers are not isomorphic, can \emph{both} be rational.
 In other words, can \(\PP^3\) have more than one isomorphism class of conic bundle structure with the same discriminant cover?
 If not, then Theorem~\ref{thm:intro-mainthm-1} would imply that \(Y_{\Deltatilde/\Delta}\to \PP^1\times \PP^2\) is rational if and only if \(\piQuadricSurface\) has a section.
-In general, this question seems difficult to answer, but we provide two contexts in which there is a positive answer.
-First, in Proposition~\ref{prop:DeltatildeNonempty}, we show that when \(\Deltatilde\) has index \(1\), any two conic bundles with discriminant cover \(\Deltatilde/\Delta\) necessarily have isomorphic generic fibers.
-When \(\Delta\) is a smooth plane quartic, to the best of our knowledge the condition that \(\Deltatilde\) has index \(1\) is the unique sufficient rationality criteria that depends \emph{only} on the discriminant cover (see \cite{FJSVV}*{Section 8.1} and Corollary~\ref{cor:deg-4-index-1-deltatilde}).

-On the other hand, over \(\RR\), topological obstructions can shed light on whether two conic bundles with the same discriminant cover can both be rational.
-Exploiting this extra information, we extend the characterization of rationality of real degree \(4\) conic bundles in \cite{JJ23} to cover one of the two remaining isotopy classes of the quartic \(\Delta(\RR)\).
+In general, this question seems difficult to answer, but we study it in two (non-disjoint) cases: when \(\Deltatilde\) has index \(1\) and when \(k = \RR\). \begin{theorem}[{Proposition~\ref{prop:DeltatildeNonempty} and Theorem~\ref{thm:MultipleConicBundleStrOverR}}] Let \(k\) be a field of characteristic different from \(2\), let \(\varpi\colon \Deltatilde\to \Deltatilde\) be a geometrically integral \'etale double cover of a smooth plane curve, and let \(\pi\colon X\to \PP^2\) and \(\pi'\colon X \to \PP^2\) be conic bundles with discriminant cover \(\Deltatilde/\Delta\).
+Assume at least one of the following conditions: \begin{enumerate} \item \(\Deltatilde\) has index \(1\), i.e., there is an odd degree extension \(F/k\) with \(\Deltatilde(F) \neq\emptyset\); or \item \(k = \RR\), the sets \(X(\RR)\) and \(X'(\RR)\) are nonempty and connected, and \(\Delta(\RR)\subset\PP^2(\RR)\) is not a single homotopically trivial simple closed curve (i.e., not a single \defi{oval}). \end{enumerate} Then the generic fibers of \(\pi\) and \(\pi'\) are isomorphic, i.e., \([X_{\eta}] = [X'_{\eta}] \in \Br \kk(\PP^2)\). \end{theorem} \begin{remarks} \begin{enumerate} \item Condition \eqref{it:MultipleConicBundleStrOverR-part-1} holds if \(k=\RR\) and \(\deg\Delta\) is odd by Proposition~\ref{prop:ImageOfRealPoints} (this can also be deduced from the Faddeev exact sequence applied to \(X\) restricted to a line). \item Over \(\RR\), any smooth projective rational variety must have connected and nonempty real points~\cite{DelfsKnebusch}*{Theorem~13.3}.
+Thus the above theorem implies that if \(\PP^3_{\RR}\) has two nonisomorphic conic bundle structures with the same discriminant cover, then the real points of the discriminant curve must be a single oval and \(\Deltatilde(\RR) = \emptyset\); this can only occur when \(\deg\Delta = 4\)~\cite{beauville-ij}*{Th\'eor\`eme 4.9}. \item When \(\Delta\) is a smooth plane quartic, the condition that \(\Deltatilde\) has index \(1\) is, to the best of our knowledge, the only known sufficient rationality criterion that depends \emph{only} on the discriminant cover (see \cite{FJSVV}*{Section 8.1} and Corollary~\ref{cor:deg-4-index-1-deltatilde}). \end{enumerate} \end{remarks}